stayboogy/stayboogy_Ventura-Hackintosh_Dell-Inspiron-5570/README.md

 2) Supplied SMBIOS Information in the Installer EFI config.plist is for installing only.
 DO NOT sign into iCloud without inputing your own SMBIOS info in the Platform Section.

 3) OpenCore Configurator is included in this repo so you can mount your EFI for Post Setup Tasks and so you can edit your config.plist

+4) All Continuity Features are working, but they require a compatible wireless network card - I got mine off Amazon and I have all everything working.

+5) For AirPod Audio Streaming to working from Apple Music and Apple TV, you must authorize your computer from the Account menu in each app